 Outside: The views won’t be super clear on a rainy or snowy day, but you can always run out with an umbrella and get an image that has a snow globe effect.

 Grand Central Terminal isn’t my favorite location, which is why it’s last on my list.
 It’s usually very crowded and the light isn’t great, but it’s indoors and heated and can be beautiful if done right.
 If you want this as an option, try to avoid rush hour.

-I saved the best for last if you’re able to get a little wet and have an adventure I’m ready to capture it.
-Don’t forget to bring cute rainboots!
+I saved the best for last if you don’t mind getting a little wet and having an adventure, I’m ready to capture it.
+Don’t forget to bring cute rain boots!